zkniebel/SitecoreUML/Documentation/guide/diagrams.md

 The role of the Templates Diagram is to visualize all of the diagrams in the architecture.
 The vast majority of the editing and authoring of the templates in the architecture is performed directly in the Templates Diagram, as well.

-As previously mentioned, Templates Diagrams are so named for labeling purposes and are actually required to be \_Class Diagrams. \_Considering Sitecore’s data model and the fact that most modern Sitecore solutions make use of an object-relational mapper \(ORM\), like Glass.Mapper, that map Sitecore templates to class or interface models, it makes sense that our templates diagram would be a Class Diagram.
+As previously mentioned, Templates Diagrams are so named for labeling purposes and are actually required to be _Class Diagrams_.
+Considering Sitecore’s data model and the fact that most modern Sitecore solutions make use of an object-relational mapper \(ORM\), e.g. Glass.Mapper, to map Sitecore templates to class or interface models, it makes sense that our templates diagram would be a Class Diagram.

 While SitecoreUML does not require your Templates Diagram to be a Class Diagram, it is the recommended practice.